ParkerPup.com

 Mix flour and baking soda.
 Add remaining ingredients.
 Pour into greased 8" round cake pan and bake at 350° for 30 minutes.
 Let cool.
 For icing, you may puree cottage cheese in blender, or we used peanut butter, which gives that highly-amusing peanut-butter-effect! ;)

-How often and how long do you brush Parker and Daisy? and How much and how often do they shed?
+How often and how long do you brush Parker and Reser? and How much and how often do they shed?

 Well, we try to brush them once a day.
 It's best to keep up with it rather than have a huge project once a month.
 Goldens are big, big shedders.
 BIG!